 Bad Carburetor Gasket in an ECHO Leaf Blower

-The gasket that sits behind the ECHO carburetor can deteriorate and become bad overtime.
+The gasket that sits behind the ECHO carburetor can deteriorate and become worse over time.
 When this happens, it no longer seals properly allowing additional air into the system causing it to run lean.

 Running lean is when there is a higher concentration of air and less fuel than required by the engine.
 The choke will need to be on to compensate for the extra air being pulled into the engine through a bad carburetor gasket.